elliot-a/grunt-git-batch-clone/README.md

 This plugin enables you to install and setup multiple git repos into a specified folder structure.
 You can then install npm and bower dependencies or run commands on each folder such as ```grunt build```.

+#### Help
+If you need any help, or want to request a feature just create an issue on this repo, I am actively checking and should be able to assist.
+Feel free to submit pull requests too !! :)

 ## Getting Started
 This plugin requires Grunt `~0.4.5`